Edge channels in a graphene Fabry-Perot interferometer: Introduction

 This manuscript will provide a microscopic theory of edge channel transport in a graphene interferometer operating on the Aharonov-Bohm effect and will also elucidate the role of the spatial structure of the edge states in electron quantum interference.
 To this end, the tight-binding model of graphene placed in a perpendicular magnetic field is employed for numerical quantum transport calculations.
-The interferometer's geometry is created from an infinite graphene nanoribbon, either by removing carbon atoms or by electrostatic confinement in such a way that a square central region is formed between two narrow constrictions, similarly to the Fabry-P\'{e}rot device; see the inset in Fig. 1(a).
-These two types of lateral confinement correspond to a fabrication technique based on nanolithography\cite{Bis15-Sar21-Han07, Ter16} and split-gates.\cite{Dep21, Ron21, Cam07-GaAs, Wee89} For both cases, quantum transport calculations reveal a common Aharonov-Bohm (AB) interference pattern\cite{Dep21, Ron21, Siv89, Wee89, Bee91, Ihn08, Cam07-GaAs, Datta} in conductance, which is due to edge channels circulating along device physical boundaries and scattered at the constrictions.
+The interferometer's geometry is created from an infinite graphene nanoribbon, either by removing carbon atoms or by electrostatic confinement in such a way that a square central region is formed between two narrow constrictions, similarly to the Fabry-P\'{e}rot device;\cite{Dep21, Ron21} see the inset in Fig. 1(b).
+These two types of lateral confinement correspond to a fabrication technique based on etching nanolithography\cite{Bis15-Sar21-Han07, Ter16, Oos10} and split-gates.\cite{Dep21, Ron21} For both cases, quantum transport calculations reveal a common Aharonov-Bohm (AB) interference pattern\cite{Dep21, Ron21, Siv89, Wee89, Bee91, Ihn08, Cam07-GaAs, Datta, Jo22} in conductance, which is due to edge channels circulating along device physical boundaries and scattered at the constrictions.
 Every conductance peak corresponds to the single-particle state sweeping through the Fermi energy.
 Conductance oscillations are independent of the crystallographic orientation of the graphene lattice.
-In contrast to traditional GaAs-based devices, where electron transport in the QHE regime is adiabatic,\cite{Datta, Bee91, Cam07-GaAs, Ihn08, Hal11, Wee89, Hal82, Siv89} AB interference in graphene interferometers that is made by removing carbon atoms occurs because the edge states propagate non-adiabatically and equilibrate locally over a short distance along the constrictions (interface regions).
-Relatively strong confinement for Fermi electron gas in graphene is found to cause electron localization along the constriction and might cause a short circuit or deviation in the AB interference signal at some intervals of the magnetic fields.
-In the case of electrostatic confinement, for a device of the same geometry, transport is adiabatic, which is similar to that found in traditional GaAs-based interferometers.\cite{Cam07-GaAs, Ihn08, Wee89}
+In contrast to traditional GaAs-based devices, where electron transport in the QHE regime is adiabatic,\cite{Datta, Bee91, Cam07-GaAs, Ihn08, Hal11, Wee89, Hal82, Siv89} AB interference in graphene interferometers that is made by removing carbon atoms occurs because the edge states propagate non-adiabatically and equilibrate locally at the constrictions (interface regions).
+Relatively strong confinement for Fermi electron gas in graphene is found to cause electron localization along the constriction and might cause a short circuit or deviation in the AB interference signal.
+In the case of electrostatic confinement, for a device of the same geometry and the staggered potential model, transport is adiabatic, similar to that found in traditional GaAs-based interferometers.\cite{Cam07-GaAs, Ihn08, Hal11, Wee89} The partial penetration of the electron wave function into the potential barriers can result in out-of-phase oscillations of the edge channels.
+Interference visibility decays overall exponentially with $T$, with weaker dependence at low $T$, in agreement with recent experiments.\cite{Dep21, Jo22}

 This manuscript is organized as follows.
 The theoretical model is formulated in Sec. \ref{sec:model}.
 The results are presented together with their interpretation and implications for experiment in Sec. \ref{sec:results}.
 The main conclusions are summarized in Sec. \ref{sec:conclusion}.